Hyperglycemia and Diabetes

 If you have diabetes and have any of the early signs of hyperglycemia, be sure to test your blood sugar and call your doctor.
 Your health care provider may want the results of several readings.
 He or she may then recommend the following changes:

-Exercise more.
-Exercise will help to lower your blood sugar.
-Caution: If you have type 1 diabetes and your blood sugar is over 240 mg/dL, you need to check your urine for ketones.
+- Exercise more.
+Exercise can help to lower your blood sugar, but under certain conditions, it can make the blood sugar go even higher.
+Caution: If you have type 1 diabetes and your blood sugar is high, you need to check your urine for ketones.
 When you have ketones, do NOT exercise.
-If you have type 2 diabetes and your blood sugar is over 300 mg/dL, you must be sure that you have no ketones in your urine, and that you are well hydrated.
+If you have type 2 diabetes and your blood sugar is high, you must also be sure that you have no ketones in your urine and that you are well hydrated.
 Then your doctor may give you the OK to exercise with caution as long as you are feeling well.

 If you have type 1 diabetes and your blood sugar is more than 250 mg/dL, your doctor may want you to test your urine or blood for ketones.